 Sample Answer 2:

 Let’s analyse the data given table in detail.
-As is observed Turkey consumed excessive amount on food and tobacco which constitutes highest percentage by 32.14%.Whereas Ireland was second top country which consumed significant high amount on food and tobacco (28.9%) while Italy, Spain and Sweden spent higher than 15% respectively.
+As is observed, Turkey consumed excessive amount on food and tobacco which constitutes the highest percentage of 32.14%.Whereas Ireland was the second top country which consumed significant high amount on food and tobacco (28.9%) while Italy, Spain and Sweden spent higher than 15% respectively.
 On the other hand, all countries consumed fewer amounts on clothing and footwear.
-As is observed, 9% was the highest amount consumed on cloths & footwear by Italy consumers whereas Ireland, Spain, Sweden and finally Turkey expenditures were less than 5%.
+As is observed, 9% was the highest amount consumed on clothes & footwear by Italy consumers whereas Ireland, Spain, Sweden and finally Turkey expenditures were less than 5%.

-Interestingly Turkey was giving priority to leisure and education and spending significant higher percentage (4.35%) while at the same time people of Ireland was not taking interest to consume on leisure and education and spending amount on small extent by 2.21%.
+Interestingly Turkey gave priority to leisure and education and spent significantly higher (4.35%) while at the same time Irish did not take interest in leisure and education and spent only 2.21%.